311zzb/gitlet/gitlet-design.md

     Creates an empty `Tree`, cache it and return its ID.
 14. `static Tree getLatestCommitTree()` Return the associated `Tree` of the latest commit if exists.
     Return `null` if there is no latest commit.
-15. `static String mkCommitTree()` Return the `Tree` that snapshots the current add and remove status.
+15. `static String mkCommitTree()`
+    Return a `Tree` that capture the `Tree` from the latest commit as well as current addition and removal status.
     Implementation details in the Algorithm section.
+    Special cases: make a new empty tree if there is no Tree in the latest commit
+16. `private static Tree copyLatestCommitTree()` Return a deep-copy of the `Tree` in the latest commit.

 ### Blob